ccjmne/unite_adyen-proxy-devstage/README.md

 ## Set-up and usage

-1. Open a port on your router the Internet and foward it to your local machine.
+1. Open to the Internet a port on your router and forward it to your local machine.
    > This port shall thereafter be referred to as `port`.
 2. Set up a DNS record for your router's public IP address.
    > This record shall thereafter be referred to as `your.domain`.